ericclack/tkgamelib/README.md

 Check out the examples directory.
 You should be able to run the code straight from that directory.

-You can browse basic [documentation for the geekclub module](http://htmlpreview.github.io/?https://github.com/ericclack/geekclub/blob/master/geekclub/pyscratch.html) or [see the source code](https://github.com/ericclack/geekclub/blob/master/geekclub/pyscratch.py).
+Have a look at the [wiki](https://github.com/ericclack/geekclub/wiki) to get started.
+There's some basic [documentation for the geekclub module](http://htmlpreview.github.io/?https://github.com/ericclack/geekclub/blob/master/geekclub/pyscratch.html) or you can [view the source code](https://github.com/ericclack/geekclub/blob/master/geekclub/pyscratch.py).

-## Bolder game in `examples/boulder4.py`:
+## Bolder game in examples/boulder4.py:

 ![boulder screen shot](/images/boulder.png)